Velodrome Humbert I

-The velodrome is noted for been the host of the first ever Italian Football Championship in 1898.
-As thus, the first ever Italian Championship game was played there on the 8 May 1898 between Internazionale Torino and FBC Torinese.
+The velodrome is noted for been the host of the first Italian Football Championship in 1898.
+Thus, the first Italian Championship game was played there on the 8 May 1898 between Internazionale Torino and FBC Torinese.
 It ended 1-0 to Internazionale, but Genoa won the competition overall.

 Its first permanent footballing tenants were FBC Torinese who used it from April 1900 until 1904.
-From 1904, until 1906 it became the homeground of Juventus; this included the 1905 season in which they won their first ever scudetto.
+From 1904, until 1906 it became the homeground of Juventus; this included the 1905 season in which they won their first scudetto.

 When Alfred Dick left Juventus to form a new team called Torino FBC, they would play at the ground since Dick held the lease.
 They played their earliest seasons here, before changing ground in early 1910.